-I invite all those present here today within this august Assembly, as well the thousands listening, to join in the battle against the common enemies - which are crime, disease, ignorance and poverty - and reach together for a common destiny.
-We have an opportunity to make a fresh start in pursuit of a good life within a green economy.
-Mr. Speaker, I wish to end this long address with this apt quote from W.E.B.
+7.4 Mr. Speaker, I invite all those present here today within this august Assembly, as well the thousands listening, to join in the battle again the common enemies - crime, disease, ignorance and poverty - and reach together for a common destiny.
+We have another opportunity to make a fresh start in pursuit of a good life within a green economy.
+Mr. Speaker, I end this long address with this apt quote from W.E.B.
 Du Bois, It is today we fit ourselves for the greater usefulness of tomorrow:

 "Now is the accepted time, not tomorrow, not some more convenient season.
 It is today that our best work can be done and not some future day or future year.
 It is today that we fit ourselves for the greater usefulness of tomorrow.
 Today is the seed time, now are the hours of work, and tomorrow comes the harvest and the playtime."

-Mr. Speaker, I commend this budget to this House.
-Thank you.
-[Applause]
+- 7.5 Mr. Speaker, I commend this Budget to this House. - 7.6 Thank you!